Introduction to SQL DENSE_RANK()

 The result set is as follows:

-This is the basic example in which we select name, gender, and salary from Employee table and used DENSE_RANKfunction to get the rank of salary of each employee.
-As you can see average of Tom and Ron each has 9500so the rank is 1.
-Subsequently the ranksare calculated for the rest of the entries.
-Notice that Jodi has rank of 2 and not 3 since we have used dense rank.
-If we have used normal rank function then it would have skipped rank 2 and given rank 3 for Jodi.
+This is the basic example in which we select name, gender, and salary from the Employee table and use DENSE_RANKfunction to get each employee’s salary rank.
+As you can see, the average of Tom and Ron each has 9500so, the rank is 1.
+Subsequently, the ranks are calculated for the rest of the entries.
+Notice that Jodi has a rank of 2 and not 3 since we have used a dense rank.
+If we had used the normal rank function, it would have skipped rank two and given rank 3 for Jodi.

 Example #3